hfp/xconfigure/config/cp2k/README.md

 cd libxsmm-1.9 ; make
 ```

 Taking the ARCH files that are part of the CP2K/Intel fork automatically picks up the correct paths for Intel libraries.
 These paths are determined by using the environment variables setup when the Intel tools are source'd.
-Similarly, LIBXSMMROOT (which can be supplied on make's command line) is discovered automatically if it is in the user's home directory, or when it is in parallel to the CP2K directory (as demonstrated below).
+Similarly, LIBXSMMROOT (which can be supplied on Make's command line) is discovered automatically if it is in the user's home directory, or when it is in parallel to the CP2K directory (as demonstrated below).

 ```bash
 git clone https://github.com/hfp/libxsmm.git